hiaslknopf/APFELmuS/README.md

 #### 1. Attach a Linearization

-The idea is to know which ADC channel corresponds to which pulse height.
-This way, you can compare different spectra taken with different readout chains with each other, the gain and electronic nonlinearities are included and considered in the analysis.
+You need to know which ADC channel corresponds to which pulse height measured.
+This way, you can compare different spectra taken with different readout chains with each other, the gain and electronic nonlinearities are automatically included and considered in the analysis.

-This can be measured with a pulser on the Amplifier Test input.
+This can be measured with a pulser/waveform generator on the Amplifier Test input.
 Send in pulses with a steep flank (preferably sawtooth) of a known voltage (calibrated pulser).
 From the resulting spectrum, create the CHANNEL to mV correspondence using ``Linearization.get_linearization()``.
 This saves a calibration file (.csv) which can then be attached to the spectra in a .MCA file.

 #### 2. Calibrate the Energy Axis